-This is a big mistake and the root of a lot of productivity problems.
-By letting things become urgent, in time, you will allow unimportant items to take precedence over important issues.
+That is a big mistake and the root of a lot of productivity problems.
+By letting things become urgent, you will allow unimportant items to take precedence over important issues over time.
 Although you are doing a lot of things (because you have to), you are not doing enough of the important things.
 Overall, your effectiveness will decrease across the board.

-People who hold everything in their life as urgent, are people who constantly seem to be running out of time because they do not have control of their time.
+People who hold everything in their life as urgent constantly seem to be running out of time because they do not have control of their time.

 The Importance Fallacy

 Sure, you have a natural sense that some things are essential.
-If you have children, of course, they are important, and anything related to them is crucial.
+Of course, if you have children, they are important, and anything related to them is crucial.
 If you have a job, of course, going to work is critical, too.

-You might start from your four core dimensions, which are physical, mental, emotional, and spiritual, and then break them down further.
+You might start from your four core dimensions: physical, mental, emotional, and spiritual, and then break them down further.
 As you go deeper and deeper, figure out what is important to you across the board.